 The project ensures that at least one member of the school staff, known as the Key Adult, is available to liaise with children's services and the police and to use the information that has been shared, in confidence.
 In this way, we aim to support each child who has been involved in, or witnessed, a domestic abuse incident.

-The Key Adults at Bollin Primary School are Mrs O'Hara (Head of School) or in her absence Mrs Spark, Mr Hampton or Mrs Marshall.
+The Key Adults at Bollin Primary School are Mrs O'Hara (Head of School) or in her absence Mr Hampton, Mrs Weightman or Mrs Spark.

 If they receive an Encompass notification they will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.